thisrod/pyfield/README.md

 ---

 This library was inspired by XMDS by Greg Collecutt.
 With a decade of hindsight, I think it is clear that part of this system is very helpful to users, but other parts aren't flexible enough for general use, and are too complicated for general users to extend.
 I've tried to copy the former and omit the latter.
 Once this library is imported into Python, I hope that the rest will be fairly straightforward to implement.

-Many details were inspired by the books of Nick L. Trefethen, the clarity of whose thoughts and programs I greatly admire.

 The names of the methods `w` and `W` are intended to suggest a coordinate or a frequency, but be ambigous between the two.